phora/helioscope-toy/README.md

 * Escape: Quit the program
 * Spacebar: pause
 * A: Toggle the display of Earth's moon
-* 0/1/2/3/4/5/6/7/8 + Left/Right: Adjust the datetime by the planet's planetary orbit.
+* 0/1/2/3/4/5/6/7/8 + KP_ADD|KP_SUBTRACT: Adjust the datetime by the planet's planetary orbit.
 Here's the value table

 KEY|Planet      |Date increment
 ---|------------|--------------